benfoxall/AV/index.md

 Et voilà.
 We have a keyboard.

-What I like about this is that it's completely pure - there's no lookup tables or hardcoded attributes; we've just defined a mapping from svg elements to the sound they should probably make.
+What I like about this is that it's completely pure - there's no lookup tables or hardcoded attributes; we've just defined a mapping from SVG elements to the sound they should probably make.

 <!-- Something that's kind of fun about this is that we can apply our code to any SVG at all and make a keyboard out of it. -->

 ### Doing better in the future

-As I mentioned before, this could be implemented more performantly with Web Audio nodes, or even better - you use something like [Tone.js](https://tonejs.github.io/) to be performant for you.
+As I mentioned before, this could be implemented more performantly with Web Audio nodes, or even better - use something like [Tone.js](https://tonejs.github.io/) to be performant for you.

-Web Audio has been around for a while, though we're getting new challenges with immersive WebXR experiences, where [spatial audio](https://googlechrome.github.io/omnitone/#home) becomes really important.
+Web Audio has been around for awhile, though we're getting new challenges with immersive WebXR experiences, where [spatial audio](https://googlechrome.github.io/omnitone/#home) becomes really important.

 There's also always support & api improvements (if you like _AudioBufferNode_, you're going to *love* [_AudioWorklet_](https://webaudio.github.io/web-audio-api/#AudioWorklet))